caseydlvr/youtube-dl_audio/README.md

 # youtube-dl_audio
-youtube-dl wrapper for downloading audio to a folder.
+youtube-dl wrapper for downloading video audio to a folder.

 Creates the a folder with the specified name in the current working directory.
 Extracts the video audio to both MP3 (highest VBR quality) and 'best' format (typically the unadultered video audio track) to the created folder.
 Video thumbnail is embedded into the audio tracks, when possible.